In a world overrun with snoops of all types, everyone needs a secure and private browser. Here are the ones to consider… and the ones to avoid.

 Is Firefox well supported?

 Firefox is definitely well supported.
 As one of the most popular web browsers in the world, it is backed by a large, active development team that publishes new versions constantly.
-To give you some idea, the day when we wrote this article at the end of October, 2020, the latest Firefox Desktop version was 82.0.2.
+To give you some idea, as of January 7, 2022, the latest Firefox Desktop version was 95.0.1.
 If you go to this page, you can see what version they are currently on.
 You might be surprised how many new versions have hit the net since then.

 Does Firefox work?